jerr/jbossforge-plugin-arquillian-extension/README.md

 # Installation

-The Portlet plugin is not yet listed in the Forge plugin repository.
-You need to use the git url to install it.
+The Arquillian Extension plugin is listed in the Forge plugin repository so installation is trivial.
 In Forge type:

-	forge git-plugin git://github.com/jerr/jbossforge-plugin-arquillian-extension.git
+	forge install-plugin arquillian-extension

 That's it!
 The plugin will be downloaded from the git repository, compiled and installed.